giordano/giordano.github.io/_posts/2021-10-14-mythbusting-julia.md

-experience in each language, starting a project from scratch: my _totally biased_ claim is that tends to favour Julia :-) On the other hand, if the problem you want to solve isn't amenable to be vectorised, note there are no performance penalties in using `for` loops in Julia, so in this case moving from a `for`-allergic language or package to Julia can give you a nice boost.
+experience in each language, starting a project from scratch: my _totally biased_ claim is that tends to favour Julia :-) On the other hand, if the problem you want to solve isn't amenable to be vectorised, note there are no performance penalties in using `for` loops in Julia, so in this case moving from a `for`-allergic language to Julia can give you a nice boost.

 If you're willing to move your code to Julia, the improvements you should expect are not necessarily about speed: you will work in a portable language, and get access to a wide,